 Martingale Strategy

-This is a simple and popular strategy where you double your bet after each loss.
+The Martingale betting system is a simple and popular strategy where you double your bet after each loss.
 The idea is that when you eventually win, you’ll recover all previous losses and gain a profit equal to your original stake.

 Fibonacci Strategy